jtoman/claims/README.md

 1. Find and tag all claims in the paper, optionally marking any values in the claim needed for verification
 2. Specify verifiers for all claims made in your paper
 3. Run the latex compiler on the paper source.
-This produces the ancilliary file `paper.clm`
+This produces the ancillary file `paper.clm`
 4. Run the `verify-claims.py` script on the generated `paper.clm`.
 This will generated `paper.vld` which records which claims have been validated.
 5. Recompile the paper.
 Any remaining false or unverified claims remaining should be investigated (optional).